 The tea ceremony is an additional Y600 and includes a cup of delicious matcha and a spring-themed wagashi (sweet filled with red bean paste).
 If you have the time and it’s in your budget I’d recommend this as part of the overall experience.

 There are several other Geisha dance performances in Kyoto from other Hanamachi districts but this is the most famous.
 I’d like to see the Kitano Odori by the performers from Kamishichiken after seeing two of their Maiko perform in a Setsubun performance a few years ago, they are very talented but the season only runs for a short time in late April.
-Pontocho holds their River Dances in May and the Gion Odori is in November.
+Pontocho holds its River Dances in May and the Gion Odori is in November.

 Outside of this short season, one of your few other chances to see a performance as a foreigner throughout the year may be at Gion Corner.
 This is marketed directly to foreign tourists and we’ve not been but there are two nightly performances that include a short demonstration of Maiko dancing, flower arranging, Japanese music, the tea ceremony, comedy theatre and puppetry.